Principles of operator algebras: 7a. Gelfand theorem

 This might look like something informal, but it is not.
 Indeed, we can define the category of compact quantum spaces to be the category of the $C^*$-algebras, with the arrows reversed.
 When $A$ is commutative, the above space $X$ exists indeed, as a Gelfand spectrum, $X=Spec(A)$.
 In general, $X$ is something rather abstract, and our philosophy here will be that of studying of course $A$, but formulating our results in terms of $X$.
 For instance whenever we have a morphism $\Phi:A\to B$, we will write $A=C(X),B=C(Y)$, and rather speak of the corresponding morphism $\phi:Y\to X$.
 And so on.

-Less enthusiastically now, we will see later that the above formalism has its limitations, and needs a fix.
+Technically speaking, we will see later that the above formalism has its limitations, and needs a fix.
 To be more precise, when looking at compact quantum spaces having a probability measure, there are more of them in the sense of Definition 7.10, than in the von Neumann algebra sense.
 Thus, all this needs a fix.
 But more on this later.

 As a first concrete consequence of the Gelfand theorem, we have:

 \begin{proposition} Assume that $a\in A$ is normal, and let $f\in C(\sigma(a))$. \begin{enumerate} \item We can define $f(a)\in A$, with $f\to f(a)$ being a morphism of $C^*$-algebras.